mhoussam1/bikesharing/README.md

 For this project I am creating data visualization with Tableau for bike sharing program in New York City.
 The idea was to ride a code for the data and analyze it.
 It will help us see how the mechanics of the bike business in New York City.

-The Tableau story of the NYC CitiBike can be found in the following link:
+The Tableau story of the NYC CitiBike can be found in the following link: [link to dashboard](https://public.tableau.com/views/NYCCitiBikeStory_16447143085530/NYCCitiBike?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Results